 A full profile for Cura a 0.4mm Nozzle with an e3D setup at .25mm layer heights .ini can be downloaded HERE

-Of all of the flexible filaments we have tried, we have come to use FlexSolid the most.
-While Cheetah is a brand new filament that we may start using more often, FlexSolid is our go to for flexibility and a soft feel without an extremely heavy price tag.
+Of all of the flexible 3D printing materials we have tried, we have come to use FlexSolid the most.
+While Cheetah is a brand new flexible filament that we may start using more often, FlexSolid is our go to for flexibility and a soft feel without an extremely heavy price tag.

 Strength: 4000 PSI, Elongation: ~500%, Tg: 66C

 NinjaFlex by NinjaTek is a flexible filament that has been on the market for a little while now.
 The problem we have always found has been the difficulty to print.
 Not only will NinjaFlex print “hairy” if not perfect on your retraction settings, but it must be printed extremely slow.
 Priced at $65 retail for a .75kg, along with a print speed of 25mm/s, this material can end up costing a lot of time and money to use.

 Ignoring the price and slow print time, NinjaFlex is the softest material we have tested thus far.
 There is almost no resistance to folding the bracelet in half, and the octocat pictured above is actually very squishy.
 The material is very soft to the touch and would be perfect for anything that is rubbing against your skin.

 NinjaFlex is also available in a wide array of colors.